PRCY Coin Trading Down 23.6% Over Last Week (PRCY)

-PRCY Coin (CURRENCY:PRCY) traded 4.6% lower against the dollar during the twenty-four hour period ending at 18:00 PM Eastern on August 29th.
-One PRCY Coin coin can now be bought for about $0.69 or 0.00001411 BTC on major exchanges.
-During the last week, PRCY Coin has traded down 23.6% against the dollar.
-PRCY Coin has a total market capitalization of $5.84 million and $847,993.00 worth of PRCY Coin was traded on exchanges in the last day.
+PRCY Coin (CURRENCY:PRCY) traded 4.6% lower against the U.S. dollar during the twenty-four hour period ending at 15:00 PM ET on August 30th.
+PRCY Coin has a total market cap of $5.84 million and approximately $847,993.00 worth of PRCY Coin was traded on exchanges in the last day.
+One PRCY Coin coin can now be bought for about $0.69 or 0.00001411 BTC on popular exchanges.
+Over the last week, PRCY Coin has traded down 23.6% against the U.S. dollar.

 - XRP (XRP) traded down 2.1% against the dollar and now trades at $1.15 or 0.00002348 BTC.